XabierGallardo/Road-to-Web-Development/Interview Questions/JavaScript/javascriptQuestions.md

 ### What are global variables?
 How are these variable declared?
 Global variables are **available throughout the length of the code** so that **it has no scope**.
 The var keyword is used to declare a local variable or object.
 If the var keyword is omitted, a global variable is declared

+### What are object prototypes?
+All javascript objects inherit properties from a prototype.

+- Date objects inherit properties from the Date prototype
+- Math objects inherit properties from the Math prototype
+- Array objects inherit properties from the Array prototype.

+On top of the chain is Object.prototype.
+Every prototype inherits properties and methods from the Object.prototype.

+A prototype is a blueprint of an object.
+Prototype allows us to use properties and methods on an object even if the properties and methods do not exist on the current object

+### What is the use of a constructor function in javascript?
+Constructor functions are used to create objects in javascript.
+If we want to create multiple objects having similar properties and methods, constructor functions are used

 ### What is 'this' keyword in JavaScript?
 'This' keyword refers to the object from where it was called The value of “this” keyword will always depend on the object that is invoking the function.